Team-Resolver/.github/profile/README.md

 -->

 ## ABOUT RESOLVER ##
-Our company Resolver is developing an affordable healthcare and transportation system that will facilitate the faster transportation of medicine to low income areas.
+Our company Resolver is developing an affordable healthcare and transportation system that will facilitate the faster and convenient transportation and delivery of medicine to low income areas.

 This project uses cutting edge technologies such as machine learning , AI and USSD to ensure that low income income areas are able to access cheap and affordable healthcare without having to travel for long distances.

 ## HOW THE SYSTEM WORKS ##
+Our project has AI and ML enabled